tremor-rs/tremor-www-main/content/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

 - Erlang and Rust
     - My work mostly revolved around Erlang and a little Rust and I was completely new to this ecosystem, it didn't help to not find much resources or actively accessible community for Erlang.
-    - I took this as a challenge and went through [various resources to learn Erlang](https://github.com/diru1100/learn_erlang), functional programming in general and I was able to see why this Language was involved to do the task at handi, [my mentor](https://twitter.com/heinz_gies) is very passionate about Erlang and shared his thought-process, experience which helped me broaden my knowledge and how to approach any concept while learning something completely new.
+    - I took this as a challenge and went through [various resources to learn Erlang](https://github.com/diru1100/learn_erlang), functional programming in general and I was able to see why this Language was involved to do the task at hand, [my mentor](https://twitter.com/heinz_gies) is very passionate about Erlang and shared his thought-process, experience which helped me broaden my knowledge and how to approach any concept while learning something completely new.
 - Tremor-script
-    - It is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system which is explicitly turing incomplete used to easily write programs specific to Tremor which is written.
+    - It is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system which is explicitly turing incomplete used to easily write programs specific to Tremor use-cases.
     - It is written using Rust but tested using Erlang
 - Property based testing
     - We have seen various types of testing approaches like Unit testing, Integration testing, End2End testing etc.